VaibhavRaghuvanshi01/100-Days-of-Azure/Microsoft_Certified_Azure_Developer_Associate/README.md

  # Deploying Code From GitHub to Azure App Service

   By using the  Azure Cloud Shell-
   * For creating a resource group we have to use  the “az group create” command.
 Add the name parameter  for “webapp resource group”.
 Then add the location parameter and specify an Azure region.
   * now we need to create an App Service plan using the “az appservice plan create” command.Add the name parameter ,the resources group.For the location, we’ll use the same region as we did for the resource group and then we have to specify the SKU, which means the pricing tier for the App Service Plan.
 F1 is the free tier, so we won’t have to pay anything.
  * Now we need to create a webapp in the plan.
 This will essentially be a place to put our app when the time comes, so when we first create the webapp, it’ll be empty.Use the “az webapp create” command.
 The name has to be globally unique.Then tell it to use the resource group and the App Service plan we just created, which we called asplan.
- * we need to deploy the app, the command we need is “az webapp deployment source config”., we can use the “repo-url” parameter to tell it where the GitHub repository is.
+ * we need to deploy the app, the command we need is “az webapp deployment source config”., we can use the “repo- url” parameter to tell it where the GitHub repository is.
  This is the URL for the “html-docs-hello-world” sample app.
- * we need to specify the “manual-integration” parameter.
-This means that we’re deploying the code manually rather than telling it to automatically deploy the app every time the code changes.
+ * we need to specify the “manual-integration” parameter.This means that we’re deploying the code manually rather than telling it to automatically deploy the app every time the code changes.
  * Then the name of the webapp where we want to deploy the code and  which resource group the webapp is in.
  * If you want to configure continuous deployment, which is where the app automatically gets deployed every time the code in the repository changes, then Microsoft recommends using the Azure Portal.

+ ## DAY:-11

+ # Configuring Networking in Azure App Service

+ * Introduction
+    * creating custom domain name for  an app
+    * Enabling TLS/SSL
+      * so we can reached with HTTPS
+    * Inbound and Outbound Connections

+* Custom Domains
+     * you need to make sure your App Service Plan is using a paid tier because custom domains are not supported in the free F1 tier.
+     *  go into the Custom Domain settings for your app in App Service and find the Custom Domain Verification ID.
+This is something that you’ll add to your domain records to prove to Microsoft that you own the domain.
+     *  Copy the verification ID and paste it into a text editor.
+     * You’ll also need to copy the IP address of your app and the existing URL of the app from the Custom Domains page.
+The existing URL will end in
+     “.azurewebsites.net”.
+Paste both of these values into a text editor as well.
+     * Now go to your domain provider’s website and open your DNS records .If you’re going to use a root domain, for your app, then create an A record.
+     * In the A record, set the name to ‘@’ (which means the root domain), and set the value to the IP address of your app.
+In the CNAME record, set the name to the subdomain, such as www, and set the value to the existing URL of your app.
+     * Now to prove to Microsoft that you own this domain and its subdomain, you need to create a TXT record for each of them.
+A TXT record is just an informational record that doesn’t affect the resolution of your domain name.
+     *  For the root domain, set the name to asuid, which I’m assuming stands for “App Service Unique Identifier”, and set the value to the Custom Domain Verification ID that you copied from App Service.
+For the subdomain, set the name to asuid dot and the subdomain,And set the value to the Custom Domain Verification ID.
+     * Now you need to go back to the Custom Domains page for your App Service app and add your custom domain.You just need to put in the name of the domain and the DNS record type, which will be either A or CNAME, depending on whether you’re adding the root domain or a subdomain.
+     * Then you click the “Validate” button, and Azure checks for the DNS records that you added.
+If it works, then your app is now accessible using your custom domain name.